drhsqlite/fossil-mirror/www/customskin.md

 When cloning a repository, the skin of new repository is initialized to the skin of the repository from which it was cloned.

-Header And Footer Processing
+Header and Footer Processing
 ----------------------------

-The header.txt and footer.txt files of a skin are merely the HTML text of the header and footer.
-Except, before being prepended and appended to the content, the header and footer text are run through a [TH1 interpreter](./th1.md) that might adjust the text as follows:
+The `header.txt` and `footer.txt` files of a skin are merely the HTML text of the header and footer, except that before being prepended and appended to the content, their text content is run through a
+[TH1 interpreter](./th1.md) that might adjust the text as follows:

   *  All text within &lt;th1&gt;...&lt;/th1&gt; is elided from the